jonasbrk/tesla-clone/README.md

 <h1>Features</h1>

-to add more complexity to the project i decided to add some features:
+In order to add more complexity to the project I decided to add some features:

 <h2>Shop Model</h2>